 Kraft Paper

 The debossing tip for the Cricut Maker also works great on this material.
-This is one of those where you probably add ink or something else to make the deboss pop more as it is hard to see on the white but definitely there!
+This is one of those projects where you probably add ink or another contrast agent to make the deboss pop more; it is hard to see on the white, but it's definitely there!

 Chipboard